thiagovasconcellos/barber-2020/README.md

 ## Go-Barber (Fullstack project)

 This is a full stack project covering backend, frontend and mobile application.
-The project were built in a TypeScript environment.

 See details about every project in their folders.